What does it mean to be Human?

 These emergent views on evolution are discussed in several contributions to this thread.
 These views -other contributions argue- support the idea that evolution lays the groundwork for assigning rights: humanity has a special dignity that animals don’t have.
 It is also argued that this dignity may be of divine origin in agreement with the narrative of the book Genesis.
 In this sense Scripture help us to understand why evolution worked the way it worked.
 But it holds also the other way around: evolution challenges us with new questions and, in seeking for answers, we are led to a deeper understanding of the Holy Scripture according to the principle, “the Holy Scriptures somehow grows together with its readers”.

-- 2019: The importance of being human Jean-David Ponci
+- 2019: The importance of being human, Jean David Poncy.

 What makes us humans different from animals?
 Culture?
 The ability to make tools?
 The language?
 Morality?
 Art?
 This presentation will show us that these criteria alone are not enough to explain what makes us different from animals.

-- 2015: Can we give up the origin of humanity from a primal couple without giving up the teaching of original sin and atonement?
+- 2015: Can we give up the origin of humanity from a primal couple without giving up the teaching of original sin and atonement?, Antoine Suarez, Science and Christian Belief.
+27(1).

 Recent genetic studies have strengthened the hypothesis that humans did not originate from a single couple of the species Homo sapiens.
 Different models have been proposed to harmonise this with Christian belief on original sin and atonement.
 In this article I discuss these models and propose a new explanation derived from Thomas Aquinas Summa Theologica I, 98-100 and Romans 5:19;11:32.
 I argue that generations may have passed before the appearance of sin, and hence belief in ‘original sin’ does not require that it was committed by a pair of persons who are biologically the common ancestors of all human persons.
 In the light of this analysis I consider moral responsibility as the distinctive sign of human personhood, and assume that the creation of the first human persons happened during the Neolithic period.
 The article concludes that views of the biological origin of humanity from a primeval Homo sapiens population (polygenism) or a single couple (monogenism) are both compatible with Christian belief, and therefore deciding between these two hypotheses should be better left to science.